It is the formation of a thrombus within an artery.

-- “Grafting” the blood vessel to travel around or pass the section that is blocked.
+- “Grafting” the blood vessel to travel around or pass the blocked section.

 It can be done using a catheter (minimally invasive method) with a balloon at the tip.
 For the procedure, the catheter is inserted into a small cut in the body and threaded to the site of the blockage.

-The small balloon is inflated and deflated to remove the clot.
-In some cases, open surgery is necessary and is often preferred in emergency situations.
+The tiny balloon is inflated and deflated to remove the clot.
+In some cases, open surgery is necessary and is often preferred in emergencies.

-It involves making a large incision to open the artery so that the blood clot can be removed.
+It involves making a large incision to open the artery to remove the blood clot.

-Although both procedures are highly effective in treating atrial thrombosis, the minimally invasive method is generally preferred because it minimizes the common risks of surgery, including infection, bleeding, and scarring.
+Although both procedures are highly effective in treating atrial thrombosis, the minimally invasive method is generally preferred because it minimizes the ordinary risks of surgery, including infection, bleeding, and scarring.

-It also minimizes recovery time, allowing patients to return to their daily routine in a matter of days.
+It also minimizes recovery time, allowing patients to return to their daily routine in days.

-In cases where the artery is damaged beyond repair, surgeons recommend coronary artery bypass graft surgery in which a blood vessel taken from another part of the patient’s body is used to bypass the blockage so that it can be restore normal blood flow to the heart.
+In cases where the artery is damaged beyond repair, surgeons recommend coronary artery bypass graft surgery.
+A blood vessel taken from another part of the patient’s body is used to bypass the blockage to restore normal blood flow to the heart.

 What are the complications of thrombosis?

 Thrombosis can block blood flow in both veins and arteries.
 Complications depend on the location of the thrombosis.
-More serious problems include stroke, heart attack, and severe breathing problems.
+More severe problems include stroke, heart attack, and severe breathing problems.

 Prevention of arterial thrombosis

-If you’ve had a blood clot in an artery, you may need to take medicine to prevent it from happening again.
+If you’ve had a blood clot in an artery, you may need to take medicine to prevent it.

 It is also vital that you live a healthy lifestyle.
 This includes: